hal9000cc/live_trading_indicators/README.md

 ### Сhecking quotes
 **live-trading-indicators** check the integrity of quotes when they are loaded.
 The fraction of lost quotes should not exceed max_empty_bars_fraction.
 The number of lost quotes in a row should not exceed max_empty_bars_consecutive.
 The values of max_empty_bars_fraction and max_empty_bars_consecutive are set to 0 by default.
-That is, if there is at least one lost quote, an error will be raised:
+That is, if there is at least one lost quote, LTIExceptionTooManyEmptyBars will be raised:
 ```
 live_trading_indicators.exceptions.LTIExceptionTooManyEmptyBars: Too many empty bars: fraction 0.014076769406392695, consecutive 79200.
 Source binance, symbol ethusdt, timeframe 1s, date 2021-01-01T00:00:00.000 - 2021-12-31T23:59:59.000.
 ```